cillianodonnell/Gravity/_posts/2017-08-16-jump-tables-and-tempfiles.markdown

 494       }
 {% endhighlight %}

-The other processing statement detect normal lines of a symbol
+The other processing statement detects regular instruction lines from the body of a symbol.

 {% highlight c++ %}
       else if (processSymbol) {